Gertrude Partington Albright

 Gertrude Partington Albright (September 11, 1874 – September 7, 1959) was a British-born American artist known for portrait etchings and her Cubism-influenced California landscapes.
 She taught at the California School of Fine Arts for nearly thirty years.

 Family and education

 She was born Gertrude Partington in Heysham, a coastal village in England.
 Her father was John Herbert Evelyn Partington (1843–99), a painter, and her mother was Sarah (Mottershead) Partington.
 Four of her six siblings also had careers in the arts, notably Blanche, who became a writer; Phyllis, who became an opera singer under the stage name Frances Peralta; John, who became a theater manager; and Richard, who became an artist.

 Her family emigrated to the United States in 1889, settling in Oakland, California.

-In 1917, she married Herman Oliver Albright (born Herman Oliver Albrecht in Germany; 1876-1944), also a landscape painter.
+In 1917, she married Herman Oliver Albright (born Herman Oliver Albrecht in Germany; 1876–1944), also a landscape painter.

-She died in San Francisco.
+She died on September 7, 1959 in San Francisco.
 Her papers are held by the Bancroft Library at the University of California, Berkeley.